 Plot I Row D (foreground), mainly men of the Somerset Light Infantry, including the six men mentioned earlier,…

-…behind which special memorials (one, on the far left, removed for renovation) remember six men of the King’s Own Yorkshire Light Infantry killed towards the end of July 1915 whose remains are known or believed to be buried somewhere in the cemetery.
-Beyond the headstones, you will notice the extremely low boundary wall that surrounds the cemetery, a green wire fence erected just in front of it.
+…behind which special memorials (one, on the far left, removed for renovation) remember six men of the King’s Own Yorkshire Light Infantry killed towards the end of July 1915, whose remains are known or believed to be buried somewhere in the cemetery, perhaps beneath the headstones of some of the sixteen unknown soldiers buried here.
+Beyond these headstones, you will notice the extremely low boundary wall that surrounds the cemetery, a green wire fence erected just in front of it.